Learning Communities (LCs)

 Students actively choose the themes centered on social identity.
 For example, residents of the Students of Color Wing (in Ordal Hall’s Diversity, Justice, and Sustainability community) chose to live in that space because they self-identify as a Person of Color and are interested in learning alongside other students who identify in similar ways.
 This also is true for our Lavender wing in Ordal (for LGBTQ+ identified students) and First in the Family wings in Ordal Hall’s Diversity, Justice, and Sustainability community (for first-generation students).
 These identity-based communities provide an intimate, cohort experience for students who want to intentionally engage their social identities in their learning at PLU.

 If you are curious about a particular Learning Community or residence hall, we encourage you to learn more!
 If you are a prospective student or community member, feel free to explore our Learning Community (LC) web pages and/or email the Community Director who works with that LC.
-If you are a current student, we welcome you to come to a program, get to know the Residential Life staff and ask us questions, or get to know your peers who live there to understand why they chose that space and what they love about that community.
+If you are a current student, we welcome you to come to a program, get to know the Campus Life staff and ask us questions, or get to know your peers who live there to understand why they chose that space and what they love about that community.